Do they own your data? Unwrap.ai Privacy Policy Reviewed.

 - Disclose exact subprocessors

-- Clarify whether and how user data is used for model training
+- Clarify whether and how user data is used for model training in their policies

 - Support enterprise opt-outs and hosting control